It’s a short list of things your horse can share

-I believe that water buckets and feed bins should be cleaned and scrubbed at least weekly (or more depending on how messy they get) and bare minimum rinsed every day.
-After a good scrubbing, they can go back to the barn anywhere.
-After rinsing, try and get the buckets into the stall they came from - and no stacking of buckets!
-It’s easy to rinse the buckets as you are cleaning stalls, the water can go into your wheel barrow, down the barn aisle to cut dust, out the back window to water the plants.
+- After a good scrubbing, they can go back to the barn anywhere.
+After rinsing, try and get the buckets into the stall they came from – and no stacking of buckets!
+It’s easy to rinse the buckets as you are cleaning stalls, the water can go into your wheelbarrow, down the barn aisle to cut dust, out the back window to water the plants.

 A great reason to label stuff!

 Of course, even in the most pristine barns, you may have a horse that gets a virus or skin infection or other contagious sicknesses.